ximenyakexi/HelloWorld/ProjectPlan.md

   - Exit criteria: None.

 ## 3 Team
-Kenny Le, Huibin Luo, Qing Song
+Team members: Kenny Le, Huibin Luo, Qing Song

 - Product Owner.
 Leads the team and prioritizes the work backlog and needs.
 Oversees the whole software development process.
 Acts as a liaison between team and customer.